Control-Oriented System Identification: Classical, Learning, and Physics-Informed Approaches: Direct Identification and Verification of Control-Relevant Properties

 In this section, we review the direct verification of dissipativity \citep{SA_Maupong, OneShot} and more general input-output properties \citep{IQC_Anne} for LTI systems from data based on Willems' fundamental lemma \citep{Willems} as described in Section \ref{sec: sys_modeling}.
 Since the fundamental lemma characterizes finite horizon trajectories of systems, \cite{SA_Maupong} introduce the notion of $L$-dissipativity. \begin{definition}[$L$-dissipativity] The discrete-time LTI system \eqref{LTI_DT} is $L$-dissipative with respect to the supply rate $s(u,y)= ^\top \Pi $ if

-for all input-output trajectories $\{u_k,y_k\}_{k=0}^{L-1}$ of \eqref{LTI_DT} with initial condition $x_0=0$. \end{definition} Note that the dissipativity in Definition~\ref{LDissiDef} is given in an input-output setting, and thus does not include a storage function.
-For the relationship of this notion to the classical definition of dissipativity in a state-space and input-output setting, we refer to \cite{Hill1980DissipativeDS}.
+for all input-output trajectories $\{u_k,y_k\}_{k=0}^{L-1}$ of \eqref{LTI_DT} with initial condition $x_0=0$. \end{definition} { Note that the dissipativity in Definition~\ref{LDissiDef} is given in an input-output setting and thus does not explicitly include a storage function.
+Its connection to the classical dissipativity definition in Section 2.3.2 can be understood as follows.
+In discrete time, classical dissipativity requires \(\sum_{k=0}^{L-1}s(u_k,y_k)\geq V(x_L)-V(x_0)\) for a nonnegative storage function \(V\).
+For trajectories with \(x_0=0\) and \(V(0)=0\), this condition implies \(\sum_{k=0}^{L-1}s(u_k,y_k)\geq 0\), since \(V(x_L)\geq 0\).
+Thus, (75) can be viewed as a finite-horizon, zero-initial-state input-output counterpart of the classical dissipativity inequality.
+The converse, namely when such input-output inequalities imply the existence of an appropriate storage function, requires additional conditions; for a detailed treatment of this relationship between state-space and input-output dissipativity notions, we refer { the reader} to \cite{Hill1980DissipativeDS}.}

 The key idea to verify $L$-dissipativity from a single measured trajectory is to parameterize all trajectories of length $L$ of LTI system \eqref{LTI_DT} with $x_0=0$, as required in condition~\eqref{L_dissi_cond}, by the fundamental lemma \eqref{WFL}.
 By the resulting condition on the parameter $\alpha$ together with the application of Finsler's lemma, \citet[(Theorem 2)]{OneShot} provides a computationally appealing linear matrix inequality (LMI) to check whether an LTI system is $L$-dissipative based on a single measured trajectory.
 Extensions of this result include data-driven dissipativity verification for LPV systems \citep{LPV_dissi} using the fundamental lemma for LPV systems \citep{LPV_FundamentalLemma}.
 Furthermore, for linear systems, \cite{IQC_Anne} investigates the determination of optimal input-output properties characterized by time domain IQCs.